Testing Speech Synthesis #

 mei_voice_low

-The voice synthesis module outputs messages in response to internal state changes.
-It outputs SYNTH_EVENT_START when voice output begins, and SYNTH_EVENT_STOP when the output ends.
-By monitoring these events, you can trigger actions at the start of the voice and wait for the voice output to finish.
+The speech synthesis module emits messages for internal state changes such as start and end of processing.
+Specifically, it emits SYNTH_EVENT_START when audio output begins and SYNTH_EVENT_STOP when output finishes.
+By monitoring these you can trigger actions at voice start or wait until speech output is finished.

-Paste the following message into the textbox and press the Send button.
-Verify that a synthesized voice is produced.
+Paste the message below into the text box and press Send to confirm a cheerful voice is produced.

-The voice models and its voice name configuration files should be prepared on the content side.
-In the example, voice models are in the voice/mei and voice/slt directory, and the configuration file is main.ojt and main.fph.
-The configuration file defines the “voice names” specified in the messages.
+Voice models and configuration files are provided by the content.
+In the Example, voice models are in voice/mei and voice/slt, and configuration files are main.ojt and main.fph.
+Each configuration file defines the “voice name” used in messages.